-Police Uncover Chinese Toxic E-waste Factory in Lagos - THISDAYLIVE
+Police Uncover Chinese Toxic e-waste Factory in Lagos - THISDAYLIVE

 Chiemelie Ezeobi

-Operatives of the Area F of the Lagos State Police Command Tuesday uncovered a factory in the heart of Ikeja where e-wastes are assembled and exported to China and Vietnam.
+Operatives of the Lagos State Police Command (Area F) yesterday uncovered a factory in Ikeja where e-wastes are assembled and exported to China and Vietnam.

-Detectives also arrested two suspects in connection with the e-waste company.
-They are 22-year-old Lin Piehao, and 27-year-old Li Ruoneng, 27.
+The detectives also arrested two persons allegedly behind the e-waste company- 22-year-old Lin Piehao and Li Ruoneng, 27.

 It was gathered that despite the fact that the visas of the two suspects had since expired, they continued to stay in the country unperturbed.

-Operatives stormed the No 19 Sule Abuka Street, Opebi, Ikeja factory which had no signboard and arrested the suspects with several cartons of the e-wastes already billed to be exported to China and Vietnam by air.
+The Area F police operatives stormed No 19 Sule Abuka Street, Opebi, Ikeja, the location of the factory, which had no signboard, and arrested the suspects with several cartons of the e-wastes already billed to be exported to China and Vietnam through air cargo.

-The police said: “We got a tip-off about their activities and we stormed there and arrested them.
+According to the police, “We got a tip-off about their activities; we stormed there and arrested them.
 We also discovered that the two brains behind the company are staying in Nigeria illegally.

-One of the suspects, Lin said: “We buy phone panels (Android and Nokia panels).
-We buy them from phone repairers and scrap sellers.
+One of the suspects, Lin, said: “We buy phone panels (Android and Nokia panels) from phone repairers and scrap sellers.
 We remove the panel IC with machine and then ship it to China and Vietnam.

-“We have some Nigerian casual workers in our factory but we give them the rules and urge them to be discrete before they join us.
+“We have some Nigerian casual workers in our factory but we gave them the rules and urged them to be discrete before joining us.

-“We actually came into Nigeria with one month visa to explore the country and study to know the business we can do, but our boss in China urged us to open the factory and we have been enjoying Nigeria and did not want to go back despite the expiration of our visa.
+“We actually came to Nigeria with one month visa to explore the country and also study the kind of business we can do, but our boss in China urged us to open the factory, and we have been enjoying Nigeria since, and did not want to go back despite the expiration of our visa.

-“I don’t have work permit.
-I know it is a crime to work without work permit, but the e-waste business is very lucrative.
-We do a lot to ensure that the smoke from the e-waste don’t affect the environment where we operate.”
+“I don’t have any work permit.
+I know it is a crime to work without a work permit, but the e-waste business is very lucrative.
+We do a lot to ensure that the smoke from the e-waste didn’t affect the environment where we operate.”

-Police authorities vowed to arraign them in court to serve as deterrent to some foreigners who embark on illegal activities in the country.
+Meanwhile, the police authorities have vowed to arraign them in court to serve as deterrent to other foreigners who embark on illegalities in the country unhindered.

 According to the police, it is imperative that the law takes it course because e-wastes are injurious to human beings.